umkoin/umkoin/contrib/README.md

 ### [Developer tools](/contrib/devtools) ###
 Specific tools for developers working on this repository.
+Additional tools, including the `github-merge.py` script, are available in the [maintainer-tools].

 ### [Verify-Commits](/contrib/verify-commits) ###
 Tool to verify that every merge commit was signed by a developer using the `github-merge.py` script.